ITzTravelInTime/TINUSerialization/README.md

 ## Who should use this Library?

-This library should be used by Swift apps/programs that needs to perform simple operations with JSON/Plist serializaed objects, either locally or remotely.
+This library should be used by Swift apps/programs that needs to perform simple operations with JSON/Plist serializaed objects, either by fetching data locally or remotely.

-This code is tested on macOS, iPadOS, iOS and macCatalyst only.
+This code is tested on apple platfroms and the official Swift docker container.

 ## About the project